sroitman/Onchocerca_Biomarker_Discovery/README.md

 - Script: job010-kraken2s.sh

 ### Step 7: Remove contaminants (reprise)
+Here we extract contigs that belong to the phyla we are interested, and then we remove contigs that align to other filarial nematode species that are closely related or endemic to the same areas as our target, *Onchocerca volvulus*.
+We also remove contigs that align with the established biomarker for this species, O-150, as well as contigs that align with *O. volvulus* mitochondrial sequences.

 #### Extract reads belonging to Nematoda and Platyhelminthes
 - Script: job011-extract-nemaplaty.sh and extract_taxids_only_nema_platy.py